Moose Hunting in Alaska

 - Bag limit: one bull moose

 - No quota

 - Registration permit RM865 required; available at ADF&G offices in Fairbanks, Delta Junction and Tok and at select vendors in Eagle and Tok

 - Bag limit: one bull moose with 50-inch antlers or antlers with 4 or more brow tines

 Successful moose hunters are required to report within 15 days of kill.
 Reports may be dropped off at the Tok Fish & Game office 24 hour a day.
 When hunters cannot drop off their reports, they must call the report information in AND mail the report card to the Tok Fish and Game office or file a report online at www.hunt.alaska.gov.
 Hunters who fail to report will not be eligible to receive draw, tier II or registration permits during the next regulatory year.

 RM865 Mosquito Flats Motorized Restricted Area

-Notice to RM865 Hunters: The use of any motorized land vehicle greater than 1500 lbs.
-For hunt moose under an RM865 permit, including the transportation of hunters, their hunting gear, and/or parts of game, is prohibited from August 1 -September 30, within the portion of the Mosquito Fork of the Fortymile River drainage between, but not including, the Kechumstuk Creek drainage and the drainage of the northern tributary which flows into the Mosquito Fork at 63 54.49 N., 143 2.72 W. This restriction does not apply on the Kechumstuk Trail, the Square Lake Trail and that portion of the Mitchels Ranch Trail east of the Mosquito Fork.
+The use of any motorized land vehicle greater than 1,500 lbs. for hunting moose under an RM865 permit, including the transportation of hunters, their hunting gear, and/or parts of game, is prohibited from August 1-September 30, within the portion of the Mosquito Fork of the Fortymile River drainage between, but not including, the Kechumstuck Creek drainage and the drainage of the northern tributary which flows into the Mosquito Fork at 63° 57.82 N., 143° 17.29 W. This restriction does not apply on the Kechumstuk Trail, the Square Lake Trail and that portion of the Mitchels Ranch Trail east of the Mosquito Fork.